 - A frame that fits you well in size.
 Aluminum is preferable.
 You can’t find a cheap carbon mountain bike, obviously.
 Remember, we don’t want to spend much.
 Steel frames might be acceptable,

-if the geometry and size fits you well.
+- if the geometry and size fit you well.

 - A bike with hydraulic disc brakes would be good, but it would be probably not cheap.
 The mechanical disc brakes are also good, but the feel of safety and stopping power of hydraulic disc brakes are really attractive.

-- Mountain biking in the winter conditions, riding on a wet, muddy, or even snowy pathway, is a different from your summer rides.
-Don’t expect covering as much miles.
+- Mountain biking in the winter conditions, riding on a wet, muddy, or even snowy pathway, is different from your summer rides.
+Don’t expect to cover as many miles.
 Your winter ride will be much slower and sluggish.
 At times you will be able to ride barely at walking speed or even slower.
 So, adjust your expectations accordingly.

 - Ride with your friends.
 This will give you extra fun and, most importantly, motivation to ride your bike in the first place.